bitquery/crypto-price-api/Readme.md

-# Bitquery Price Feeds SDK
+# Crypto Price SDKs

-📊 A lightweight SDK to fetch and stream crypto price data from [Bitquery](https://bitquery.io/) using its Trading APIs.
+📊 A lightweight SDK to fetch and stream crypto price data from [Bitquery](https://ide.bitquery.io) using its [Trading APIs](https://docs.bitquery.io/docs/category/crypto-price-apis/).
 This project provides wrappers around Bitquery GraphQL queries and subscriptions so developers can easily get **real-time prices, historical data, and token information**.

 ---